 Below you’ll find some of the coolest and most adventurous places to visit in Arizona.
-You can do a few highlights in a week, get to know half of the location pretty well in a few weeks, and to see it all, you’ll likely need over a month!
+You can do a few highlights in a week, get to know half of the state pretty well in a few weeks, but to see it all, you’ll likely need over a month!

 Grand Canyon (Most Famous Arizona Road Trip Stop!)